Aspire for Visual Studio Code

 Getting Started

 Open your Aspire project in VS Code, or create one with Aspire: New Aspire project from the Command Palette.
 Run Aspire: Configure launch.json file to set up the debug configuration, then press F5.
-The extension will build your apphost, start your services, attach debuggers, and open the dashboard.
+The extension will build your apphost, start your services, attach debuggers, and print the dashboard URL.
+Open the dashboard from the Aspire panel when you need it, or opt into auto-launch with the aspire.dashboardBrowser setting.

 There's also a built-in walkthrough at Help → Get Started → Get started with Aspire that covers the basics step by step.